millipz/TSH_Website_Rebuild/_projects/adelphi.md

 ---

-TSH were invited to design a “landmark” building on the sitye of a former Gasw holder.
-TSH proposed two schemes, each responding to the site’s industrial history whilst also reinforcing the connection between building and a new landscape, with extensive planting to encourage biodiversity.
+TSH were invited to design a landmark building on the sitye of a former Gasw holder.
+TSH proposed two schemes, each responding to the site's industrial history whilst also reinforcing the connection between building and a new landscape, with extensive planting to encourage biodiversity.
 The different schemes proposed provide office space at ground floor with residential accommodation above.